Jeanelle Mastema: Constructs of Ritual Evolution (CORE)

 In 2014, CORE performed with Fakir Musafar in Dallas Texas.
 In the thirty minute performance Jeanelle Mastema suspended in a cross-legged position with two hook in her back and two in each leg.
 She spun in circles above the stage while other people performed below her.
 One of the performer's burdened a kavadi in which he had a cage of spears inserted into the mid-section of his body.
 Fakir inserted hooks into his chest and pulled against them.
 He then interacted with a performer named Luna who suspended from two hooks in her chest.

-Body Art/ Performance Art
+Body art and performance art

 Scholars have written about incorporating pain in performance art.
 In Performing Bodies in Pain, Marlo Carlson, "propose[s] that pain is unique among sensations, not because it is inexpressible or radically un-shareable, but because it creates an urgent need to communicate things which no one is eager to listen."
 Carlson makes the point that watching pain brings up emotions for people that are often difficult to confront.
 Carlson then goes on to say that, "dramatized pain typically serves as a means to get at the consciousness of the person who inhabits the body, thereby also serving as a call to action for the spectator."
 As the author points out pain performance art is unique, because of its visceral nature has the ability to deeply move people.
 This and other scholarly works may provide insight to some of Mastema's performance art.